yqkee0411/energy_monitoring/README.md

 ## Wiring & Setup

+1. Flash Tasmota firmware on the ESP8266
-1. Connect each PZEM-004T to the ESP8266 using I²C with unique addresses.
+2. Connect each PZEM-004T to the ESP8266 using I²C and configure it with unique addresses
-2. Flash Tasmota firmware and configure I²C addresses in Tasmota console.
+3. Connect all PZEM-004T to the ESP8266 and verify that all is working
-3. Set up MQTT topics for each sensor.
+4. Set up MQTT topics for each sensor.
-4. Integrate into Home Assistant via MQTT discovery or manual YAML configuration.
+5. Integrate into Home Assistant via MQTT.

 *(Insert wiring diagram and screenshots here)*